Mean, Median, Mode Calculator

 sum = 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 = 36

 mean = 36 ÷ 8 = 4.5

-The median is the middle number in an ordered set of numbers if the count of numbers in the set is odd.
-If the count of numbers in the set is even than the median is the average of the middle 2 numbers in the set.
-To find the median in a data set start by sorting the set in ascending order, then count the number of values in the set.
+The median is the middle number in an ordered set of numbers.
+If the count of numbers in the set is even, then the median is the average of the two middle numbers.

-If the count is odd then divide the count by 2, then round up to get the index of the median in the set.
-Find the value at that index in the set to find the median.
+If the count is odd, divide the count by 2, then round up to get the index of the median.
+The median is the value at that index in the set.

 count ÷ 2 = 3.5